-Scroll down to the ‘Add user to database’ section and select the user along with the database from the dropdown menus and then click on the add button.
+Scroll down to the ‘Add user to database’ section, select the user along with the database from the dropdown menus, and then click on the ‘Add’ button.

 Now your new database is ready.
 You can use it to restore your WordPress database backup.

-Head over to the cPanel dashboard again and then click on the phpMyAdmin icon.
+Head over to the cPanel dashboard again and then click on the phpMyAdmin option.